 Cal State LA's MFA program only accepts students for admission every other year.
 Please check back in Fall of 2021 for application information for Fall 2022.

 Drawing on the strengths of faculty in the Department of Television, Film, Media Studies as well as the Department of Theatre and Dance, the MFA in Television, Film, and Theatre seeks to define and promote a new generation of artists who are capable of working across the boundaries of television, film, theatre and new media to combine innovative art practices with leading-edge technical knowledge.
 We are seeking multitalented creators who want to produce original content and enthusiastically challenge themselves by adapting their ideas to multidisciplinary platforms of delivery such as theatre, film, television and emerging technologies.

 Applicants should demonstrate their potential to succeed in a rigorous, hybrid, creative, and critical environment as well as an interest in exploring new directions in their creative practice.

-Beginning in the Fall 2020, we will unveil some major revisions to the program.
+In the Fall 2020, we unveiled some major revisions to the program.
 Our Production Option is now an option in Content Creation.
 The core courses of our MFA program have been reimagined, allowing students to participate in, develop and create projects, individually and in teams that not only prepare them for a career in the entertainment industry and in theatre, but also challenge them to produce original content that can be released, shared and experienced, without the confines of the “studio system.”
 A core mission of this program is for students to feel empowered by their work and understand that it is time to move beyond the gatekeepers and create opportunities for themselves that allows them to retain total authorship over their vision.
 Like Ava Duvernay says: